-Giving children mobile phones is not ideal but mobile technology is a factor of every day life and one we can’t escape from.
-The secondary school my two are most likely to attend gives every pupil and iPad on which they are expected to do their homework.
+Giving children mobile phones is not ideal but mobile technology is a factor of everyday life and one we can’t escape from.
+The secondary school my two will attend gives every pupil an iPad on which they are expected to do their homework.
 My husband’s job is in computer networking.

 If you do get your children mobile phones it’s important to sit down with them and set some ground rules.
 You’ll also need to make sure they know how to use the phone – although my kids are already teaching me how to use mine so I suspect that’s unlikely to be a problem!

 Giving your child a mobile phone is a knotty issue which needs a lot of research and communication between all family members to come up with a system of mobile usage that works for everyone.